robhinds/food-science-site/science/_posts/2021-08-27-ultimate-guide-brisket.md

 However, when you start reading about briskets, more than any other BBQ cook, the approach changes and you will hear people talk a lot more about _feel_ rather than just going on temperature alone.
 It's possible to have a chewy, not fully cooked brisket at an internal temperature of 96C/205F but at the same time possible to have a perfectly cooked brisket at 93C/200F - so how is that possible?
 What is it about brisket that flips everything on its head?

-To be honest, it's not really just brisket that suffers this - it's just that on brisket its a lot more common.
+To be honest, it's not really just brisket that suffers this - it's just that with brisket it's a lot more common.
 Pork shoulder, beef short ribs, you will want to test they are ready by feel as well, but most of the time by the time they hit 93C/200F internal temp its more likely they will be done.

 To understand all this, we need to understand what is actually happening inside the meat during cooking.